 At the end of the period we normally do a public presentation by the resident together with an open dinner.

-Together with the residents we are open to arrange workshops and exchanges with local and national partners, depending on time and resources needed.
+Together with the residents, we are open to arranging workshops and exchanges with local and national partners, depending on the time and resources needed.

 The residency is free to attend.
-All running costs apart from lodging is payed by the resident, this includes materials, gas, subsistence costs and travel.
-We are however happy to assist residents with whats needed to apply for funding to cover expenses attached to the stay.
+All running costs apart from lodging are paid by the resident, this includes materials, gas, subsistence costs, and travel.
+We are however happy to assist residents with what’s needed to apply for funding to cover expenses attached to the stay.

-To qualify for a residency at BRUANKRA the applicants will need to operate within the fields of art, theater, dance, literature or/and journalism together with being able to present a defined project to work on during the stay.
+To qualify for a residency at BRUANKRA the applicants will need to operate within the fields of arts and humanities together with being able to present a defined project to work on during the stay.
 We’re only offering stays to international applicants.